 Thank God you did survive.

-Um, and it's obvious the profound impact you're having on a lot of people.
+And it's obvious the profound impact you're having on a lot of people.

-And um you I find it fascinating.
+And I find it fascinating.

-I I'm a person that believes that we all can change.
+I'm a person that believes that we all can change.

 And, you know, obviously you changed in a very dramatic way.

-And sharing your story, I think is extremely helpful for people.
+And sharing your story, I think, is extremely helpful for people.

 And I want to thank you both for being on with us today.

-All right, 800-941 Sean, toll-free telephone number.
+All right, 800-941-SHAWN, toll-free telephone number.

-All right, Hannity, tonight, nine Eastern on the Fox News Channel.
+All right, Hannity, tonight, 9 Eastern on the Fox News channel, we have a lot of stories.

-The chaos, that is Virginia, the governor, Lieutenant Governor with the sexual assault charge.
+The chaos, that is Virginia, the governor, lieutenant governor with the sexual assault charge.

-Uh, now the attorney general next in line to be governor, if those two go, he also dressed in blackface.
+Now the attorney general next in line to be governor, if those two go, he also dressed in blackface.

-That's from DC tonight.
+That's from D.C. tonight.

 We'll see you back in New York tomorrow.